iraycd/iraycd.github.io/_posts/2014-03-10-solving-problem.md

 ![Urgent and Important Chart](https://lh3.googleusercontent.com/-0mGi8jPFQk4/Uxztwl6sRBI/AAAAAAAAJt4/gh5Fuxe3nt0/w570-h410-no/covey-time-management-matrix.001.001.png)

 + What should I do now?
-Watch Video and Movie `(4)`
+Watch Video or Movie `(4)`
 + How should I give presention?
 Waste time on learning reveal.js takes 20-1 hours `(2)`
 + Should Write a blog on problem solving?
 Yes.
 Ofcourse `(2)`
 + Tweet in office? <strike>Fucking yes.`(1)`</strike> Noooooo..`(4)`

 ##Don't just have one solution
-If you have a intellectual team with huge diversity in skillset or multiple personalities disorder.
-You get amazing solutions.
+If you have a intellectual team with huge diversity in skillset or multiple personality disorders, you get amazing solutions.

 	You can't pull your own chair while sitting on it.